Hedge funds reap rewards from bet on Lehman Europe carcass

 All the named funds declined to comment or could not immediately be reached.

-PwC expects about 40 billion pounds ($63.3 billion) to be returned to LBIE's creditors, including near 23 billion pounds for trust claimants and about 16 billion pounds for up to 3,400 unsecured creditors.
+PwC expects about 40 billion pounds to be returned to LBIE's creditors, including near 23 billion pounds for trust claimants and about 16 billion pounds for up to 3,400 unsecured creditors.

 Two dividends worth a combined 68.5 percent of claims have already been paid to unsecured creditors and another dividend in November should take the tally towards 100 percent, Lomas said.